Numbness & Tingling

 Seek urgent evaluation if numbness/tingling is sudden with facial droop, severe headache, slurred speech, new or worsening weakness, loss of balance, loss of bowel/bladder control, saddle numbness, fever, or rapidly worsening symptoms.

-How We Evaluate Numbness & Tingling
+How We Evaluate Radiculopathy

-How We Treat Numbness & Tingling
+How We Treat Radiculopathy

 At Mountain View Pain Center, our multidisciplinary team combines evidence-based care to calm nerve irritation and improve function: